PTSD and Substance Abuse

 Why Is PTSD and Substance Abuse Treatment Important?

 Even if they do not develop substance abuse problems, people who struggle with untreated PTSD for a long time may develop other health issues that result from consistent stress.
 Some of these conditions include:9

 - Gastrointestinal disorders, including ulcers

-Substance abuse has direct, measurable impacts on the body.
-Depending on what types of substances are abused, long-term health risks can affect specific bodily systems.
-However, most long-term substance abuse that goes untreated typically harms multiple body systems.
-Some of these include an increased risk of:
+Substance abuse has direct measurable impacts on the body.
+Although health effects depend on the type of substance, most long-term substance abuse that goes untreated typically harms multiple body systems.
+Some of these include an increased risk of the following conditions:12

 - Cardiovascular damage and morbidity